 - Both Chinese acupuncture and Western medicine strive to treat the disease’s fundamental cause.
 However, there are numerous discrepancies in their techniques.

-- Chinese acupuncture and Western medicine may target the same molecule or pathways to heal diseases.
+- Chinese acupuncture and Western medicine may target the same molecules or pathways to heal diseases.
 As a result, they may have similar therapeutic benefits in treating some disorders.

 Combining Western and Chinese acupuncture provides the best treatment results.